The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

-Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); chest pain; decreased coordination; fast breathing; fast or irregular heartbeat; muscle pain, weakness, or cramping; new or worsened breathing problems (eg, shortness of breath, wheezing); pounding in the chest; severe or persistent headache or dizziness; severe or persistent nausea or vomiting; severe or unusual drowsiness; sluggishness; voice changes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); chest pain; decreased coordination; fast breathing; fast heartbeat; new or worsened breathing problems (eg, shortness of breath, wheezing); pounding in the chest; severe or persistent headache or dizziness; severe or persistent nausea or vomiting; severe or unusual drowsiness; sluggishness; symptoms of low blood potassium levels (eg, irregular heartbeat; muscle pain, weakness, or cramping); voice changes.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.